Error-331/code_tests/docs/bible/links.md

 Give Thanks - September 3 (Offer the Lord your gratitude not for what seems spiritual but for what feels true; Scripture says God loves a cheerful giver, and this is true of our gratitude and thanks too);

+He Pays Attention - September 4 (God pays attention to the things on your heart.
+He delights in the things you delight in; God loves it when you share your day with him);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;